phantomics/april/README.md

 #(4 5 6)
 ```

 Within the APL expression, the output stream is set to `OUT-STR`, two vectors are output to that stream, and then the stream is reset to `*STANDARD-OUTPUT*` before the expression ends and prints its final output.
-When the code runs, first the APL-formatted output from the `(april-p)` expression is printed.
+When the code runs, first the APL-formatted output from the `(april-f)` expression is printed.
 Then, the two APL-formatted strings output to the `out-str` stream are printed.
-Finally, the Lisp vector that resulted from the `(april-p)` expression is printed.
+Finally, the Lisp vector that resulted from the `(april-f)` expression is printed.

 Remember to use all caps when setting the `⎕ost` variable, unless your desired output stream is referenced by a literal lowercase symbol like `|output-stream|`.